lsst-ts/observatory-ops-docs/Troubleshooting/Observatory/component-offline.rst

 .. _observatory control: https://obs-controls.lsst.io

-Most components on Rubin system runs as containers on a Kubernetes cluster.
+Most components on Rubin system run as containers on a Kubernetes cluster.
 Therefore, it is likely that restoring a component after it was sent to OFFLINE state requires restarting the process on the Kubernetes cluster.

 This can be done via the argo-cd application and works similarly regardless of the environment; Summit, TTS or BTS.

 The first step in the process is finding the argo-cd application link for the environment you are working on.
 For that see Operational Environments page.

 The credentials are in the 1Password ArgoCD Admin vault.
 If you do not have access to the vault and feel like you should, contact |author| or |contributors|.